paulrm/docker-boot/README.md

 ## Usage

-Detailed usage is described in the [invenio getting started guide](https://invenio-software.org/gettingstarted/).
+Detailed usage is described in the [NotYet getting started guide](https://notyet.org/gettingstarted/).

 ## Build the new images